Gnwin/CSS-Linters-with-ruby/README.md

 - **Understanding the files and Content**
  - lint.rb : Main file which is responsible for running the application.
  - user_file.rb : Contains a UserFile class that is responsible for reading the contents of CSS file provided by user.
- - css_checker : Contains the CssChecker class that is responsible for checking the content of the CSS file provided by the user.
+ - css_checker.rb : Contains the CssChecker class that is responsible for checking the content of the CSS file provided by the user.
  - errors.rb : Contains the Errors module, It consists of several methods responsible for manipulating the CSS file provided by the user.